Atomic Games: With Avalon Hill

-Atomic Games was signed to Avalon Hill in 1993 by the company's Jim Rose, and began developing Beyond Squad Leader and the World at War series for its new publisher.
+Avalon Hill, a game publishing company and subsidiary of Hasbro, signed with Avalon Hill in 1993 and they started developing Beyond Squad Leader and the World at War series for its new publisher.
 Rose, hired to lead Avalon Hill's computer game division in December 1992, had been tasked with reviving this section of the business in the face of flagging board game sales.
 The two companies' first collaboration, Operation Crusader, reused the engine of the V for Victory series.
 PC Gamer US wargame columnist William R. Trotter named it one of the top-five wargames of 1994.

 Atomic and Avalon experienced creative friction during the development of their projects together.
 Computer Gaming World columnist Alan Emrich wrote in 1995, "To say there was no love lost between [...]
 Jim Rose and Atomic's Keith Zabalaoui would be a gracious understatement."
 By June 1995, Rose had left Avalon Hill to found TalonSoft, and Beyond Squad Leader had entered alpha testing.